Helping you grow closer to God

 All he saw were the knots and the strings on the back of the tapestry as God was weaving his life through a series of circumstances, none of which he would have chosen, all of which he needed, not only personally but for the purposes God would fulfill.

-Notice, it says, “In the Holy Scriptures wisdom, when used of God and good men, always carries the strong moral connotation.
+Notice, I like, it says, “In the Holy Scriptures wisdom, when used of God and good men, always carries the strong moral connotation.
 It is conceived as being pure, loving, and good.”

 Would that change your perspective in how you deal with life?
 He goes on to say, “It sees the end from the beginning so there can be no need for guess or conjecture.
 Wisdom sees everything in focus, each in proper relationship to all, and is thus able to work toward predestined goals, with flawless precision.”